Aliases for ATP6V0D2 Gene

 GeneCards Summary for ATP6V0D2 Gene

 ATP6V0D2 (ATPase H+ Transporting V0 Subunit D2) is a Protein Coding gene.
 Diseases associated with ATP6V0D2 include Autosomal Recessive Distal Renal Tubular Acidosis and Distal Renal Tubular Acidosis.
-Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity.
+Among its related pathways are Insulin receptor recycling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include proton transmembrane transporter activity.
 An important paralog of this gene is ATP6V0D1.

 UniProtKB/Swiss-Prot Summary for ATP6V0D2 Gene